elovation/elovation/README.md

 Contributing & Development
 --------------------------

+*Docker*

 The root directory of this app contains a `Dockerfile.dev` file, and a `docker-compose.yml` as helpers to make the development experience easier.

 Assuming you have Docker installed, you should be able to run `docker compose up` from the root directory, and get your dev instance running and accessible from `http://localhost:4321`

+*ASDF*

+The root directory contains a .tool-versions file, this is used by a version management tool called (ASDF)[https://asdf-vm.com].
+If you are running Mac OS, you may find you need to run ASDF to help manage your ruby version.